machinelevel/sp425-crazy-cow/README.md

 ## Where's the cursor?
 There is no visible cursor.
 Do not panic.
 Real typewriters don't have one either.
 If you type something in the wrong place, just `backspace`, or tap undo, or erase it with the stylus.
 Then (like a real typewriter) use `space`, `up`, `down`, `enter` to get to the right place.

+## It doesn't work with my keyboard...
+Here are the steps to troubleshoot this:
+1. Press the left/right arrow keys on your keyboard.
+This should change pages. (this is a built-in feature, not a Crazy Cow feature)

+    a.
+If the page does not change, there's a keyboard connection issue.

+    b.
+If the page does change, your keyboard is great, and you can go to step 2.

+2. Please try [**this binary**](https://github.com/machinelevel/sp425-crazy-cow/tree/1-multiple-keyboards/bin) in the branch [1-multiple-keyboards](https://github.com/machinelevel/sp425-crazy-cow/tree/1-multiple-keyboards), to address more complex USB setups.
+I'm planning to merge this to main, if enough people verify that it solves their issues.

 ## If you find a bug
 Please post an issue.
 This is a just-for-fun project for me.